 Water Feature: 10 Free Water Playgrounds and Parks with Splash Pads in LA

 Remember those great summer afternoons running through a sprinkler with the neighborhood kids?
-Back in New England and Nebraska it’s probably still happening, but in parched SoCal we really can't be turning on the hose to wile away a lazy afternoon.
+Over in New England and Nebraska that’s probably still happening, but in parched SoCal we really can't be turning on the hose to while away a lazy afternoon.
 Instead, packs of puddle-loving Angeleno kids splash through the heat at parks with free and fabulous water features, like the ones below.
-If a pool or a water park sounds like too much work today, cool those kids down at a splash pad!
+So if a pool or a water park sounds like too much work today, cool those kids down at a splash pad!

 Stoner Park – West LA